Publication history of Superman: The Modern Age

-Next, DC published the Reign of the Supermen storyline, during which four different characters — a new Superboy, the cyborg Man of Tomorrow, the brutal Last Son of Krypton and Steel — are introduced as Superman, although none of them actually are.
+Next, DC published the Reign of the Supermen storyline, during which four different characters - a new Superboy, the cyborg Man of Tomorrow, the brutal Last Son of Krypton and Steel - are introduced as Superman, although none of them actually are.
 A de-powered Kal-El later surfaces in a Kryptonian battle-suit near the end of Reign of the Supermen.
 After Steel and Supergirl destroy the battle-suit, Kal-El is revealed as the pilot, wearing a black costume with a silver 'S' shield and long hair.
 The cyborg allies with Mongul and destroys Coast City.
 Superman, Superboy, Supergirl, Steel, Hal Jordan and the Eradicator attack the "Engine City" built on top of Coast City, and the united Supermen defeat the Man of Tomorrow, who is exposed as scientist Hank Henshaw.
 After the Reign of the Supermen storyline, Lois and Clark are reunited.
 When they eventually marry in the 1996 special Superman: The Wedding Album, it coincided with the marriage of the two characters in the television series Lois and Clark: The New Adventures of Superman.

-The real hero returned; however, the story's aftermath lead to fellow superhero Green Lantern losing his mind and becoming a villain called Parallax.
+The real hero returned, but the story's aftermath lead to fellow superhero Green Lantern losing his mind and becoming a villain called Parallax.
 This led to the 1994 limited series Zero Hour which was a sequel-of-sorts to Crisis on Infinite Earths.
 For a few months after his return from the grave, Superman sported shoulder-length hair, and thus Clark Kent wore a ponytail.
 Exactly how he was able to grow his hair was never explained.

 In 1996, Superman (or rather, Clark Kent) finally married Lois Lane, and while they have had their ups and downs as a couple, they are happily married.
 That same year, Superman returned to animation in the animated series Superman which was produced by Bruce Timm and Paul Dini of Batman: The Animated Series fame.
-The series combined elements of both the Pre-and-Post-Crisis versions of the character and featured an all-star cast including Tim Daly as Superman, Dana Delany as Lois Lane, and Clancy Brown as Lex Luthor.
+The series combined elements of both the pre-and-post-Crisis versions of the character and featured an all-star cast including Tim Daly as Superman, Dana Delany as Lois Lane, and Clancy Brown as Lex Luthor.

 Amidst much controversy, in the Superman comics of the late 1990s, Superman loses his traditional powers and transforms into a being of electromagnetic energy (see Superman Red/Superman Blue).
 In this form, Superman can phase through solid objects, see frequencies of energy, and draw power from electrical sources.
 In order to maintain physical cohesion in this form, he needs to wear a containment suit.
 During this time, he is able to transform into the corporeal form of Clark Kent but has no special powers in his human guise.